ReglementiXS European Downhill Cup 2023

 § 14 Top Training

-On Saturday a training period will be provided for best 80 ranked men, best 10 ranked women, best 5 Masters and best 5 U19 male riders of the current UCI ranking resp.
+On Saturday a training period will be provided for best 80 ranked men, best 10 ranked women, best 10 Masters, best 20 U19 male and best 5 U19 female riders of the current UCI ranking resp.
 European Cup standings.

 § 15 Equipment